based2/KB/network/ip_filter.md

 block from any to 138.197.79.113
 # US https://www.abuseipdb.com/check/
 block from any to 138.197.116.7
+# US Clifton, New Jersey https://www.abuseipdb.com/check/
+block from any to 138.197.124.36
 # https://threatfox.abuse.ch/browse/tag/Havoc/
 block from any to 138.197.134.200
 # Canada https://www.abuseipdb.com/check/